Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Introduction

 \section{Introduction}

-Recent research on mobile robots presents promising progress in the locomotion or navigation problems in complex environments, where the scene perception quality acts as an important factor in the task performance.
-However, efficiently obtaining an accurate environment representation is still a challenging task due to the occlusions and the inaccuracy of sensors and odometry \cite{hoeller2022neural}.
-While intensive research has been conducted on 3D scene reconstruction with global information of the scene \cite{URF,neural3D}, the high computational expense limits their applications in various robotic applications with online mapping requirements.
+\IEEEPARstart{R}{ecent} research presents promising progress in enabling mobile robots to operate in complex environments, where the scene perception quality is essential to task performance.
+Although extensive research has been conducted on 3D scene reconstruction with detailed structures \cite{URF,neural3D,voxblox,vdbfusion}, the high computational costs limit their applications in various robotic applications like locomotion or local navigation.
+Therefore, it's essential to obtain an efficient online scene representation, which is challenging due to the sparsity of observations, occlusions, and the inaccuracy of sensors and odometry \cite{hoeller2022neural}.

-Elevation maps are widely used for terrain representation, which can be built efficiently online with onboard devices.
-Fankhauser \textit{et al.} \cite{elevation2014,elevation2018} propose a probabilistic estimation method for robot-centric elevation mapping.
-Miki \textit{et al.} \cite{elevationcupy} present a GPU implementation for elevation mapping with additional features.
-However, these approaches are sensitive to sensor noises and odometry drifts, resulting in inferior quality when presenting detailed terrain structures.
-In addition, generating dense terrain representations is still an ill-posed problem due to occlusions and sparsity of observations.
+Due to the difficulty of directly recovering the scene from a single sparse and occluded observation frame, it's necessary to utilize the history frames.
+Fankhauser \textit{et al.} \cite{elevation2014,elevation2018} gradually construct and update a robot-centric elevation map using the incoming observations.
+The raw elevation map is further fed into a neural network to recover the occluded regions \cite{stolzle2022reconstructing}.
+However, converting the raw observations into maps as the network inputs may lose information useful to the reconstruction task.
+Hoeller \textit{et al.} \cite{hoeller2022neural} propose a neural scene reconstruction approach that adopts dense point clouds from depth cameras as the inputs and recurrently refines the previous results, while the recurrent structure may introduce the potential risk of accumulating reconstruction errors.

-To solve these issues, some approaches improve the mapping results based on the prior knowledge of terrain features, especially in urban environments \cite{URF,neural3D,elevationcupy,hoeller2022neural}.
-Due to the strong features recovery capabilities, \ac{GANs} are adopted for image inpainting \cite{nazeri2019edgeconnect,Liu_2021_CVPR,Wang_2022_CVPR} and 2D occupancy map completion \cite{katyal2018occupancy,sharma2022occupancy}.
-While image inpainting tasks focus more on visual rationality, directly using the generated maps in robotic applications may cause danger due to the absence of solid observations in the occluded regions.
-Therefore, providing the map reconstruction uncertainty is essential for the robust performance of the downstream tasks.
+To solve the challenges caused by occlusions and input inaccuracy, Miki \textit{et al.} \cite{elevationcupy} adopt traditional inpainting approaches and filter-based methods to generate and denoise dense elevation maps.
+Due to the strong feature recovery capabilities, generative neural networks are introduced in \cite{hoeller2022neural,stolzle2022reconstructing,katyal2018occupancy,sharma2022occupancy} to eliminate the noises and generate rational features in the occluded regions.
+However, directly using the inpainted maps in robotic applications may cause danger due to the lack of concrete terrain information in the occluded regions.
+Therefore, providing the map reconstruction uncertainty is essential for the robustness of the downstream tasks.